isi-usc-edu/qb-gsee-benchmark/README.md

 - All outputs from the scripts are based on the `problem_instances.json` and `solution.json` files.

-All users may also be interested in the "Bubble ML" GUI/tool for advanced performance exploration through the space of Hamiltonians.
+All users may also be interested in the [Bubble ML](/BubbleML/UI/README.md) GUI/tool for exploring the latent space of all Hamiltonians and solver performance.

 ## Installation